 Saving You Money At Home

 Everyone likes saving money, right?
 Especially college students!
-Use your ISIC card to save money while you are back in school after your semester abroad.
-Your ISIC card is valid for one year, so after your semester abroad is over come home and you still have about 6 months left.
+Your ISIC card is valid for one year, so after your semester abroad is over come home and you still have about 6-8 months left.
 Certain movie theaters will give you discounted tickets, or use your ISIC card to get a discount on museums, digital subscriptions, VIP tours and even restaurants.
 You never know — you might save enough to buy your next plane ticket!